doublesecretagency/craft-googlemaps/docs/dynamic-maps/javascript-methods.md

+---
+description: A few additional methods are only available in JavaScript.
+Explore what else is possible when working with dynamic maps in JavaScript.
+---

 # Additional JavaScript Methods

 In addition to all the [Universal Methods](/dynamic-maps/universal-methods/) available in the API, there are a few more methods that are available exclusively in JavaScript.